rust-lang/prev.rust-lang.org/faq.md

 In C++ people would likely know this as "template instantiation."
 But unlike C++, Rust's monomorphisation is an implementation detail, and not a language feature.

-#### What's the different between a function and a closure that doesn't capture any variables?
+#### What's the difference between a function and a closure that doesn't capture any variables?

 Functions are a built-in primitive of the language, while closures are essentially syntactic sugar for one of three traits: `Fn`, `FnMut`, and `FnOnce`.
 When you make a closure, the Rust compiler automatically creates a struct implementing the appropriate trait of those three and containing the captured environment variables as members, and makes it so the the struct can be called as a function.

 The big difference between these traits is how they take the `self` parameter. `Fn` takes `&self`, `FnMut` takes `&mut self`, and `FnOnce` takes `self`.

-#### What are higher-kinded types, why should I want them, and why doesn't Rust have them?
+#### What are higher-kinded types, why would I want them, and why doesn't Rust have them?

 Let's go through these one by one: